A.V.N.Jones & Co.

 The total number of pictures was given in an auction catalogue as being 18 but that doesn't tally with our adding up.
 There is a possible explanation however, and that is the auction listing counted twelve pictures inside the book, plus one on the front cover, and then counted each of the five locomotives on the back cover as being a separate picture making 18 pictures in total.

-The A.V.N.Jones railway series jigsaws used not only the twelve pictures from inside the book but also the corresponding titles as can be seen from our puzzle, although the picture has been slightly cropped.
+The A.V.N.Jones railway series jigsaws used not only the twelve pictures from inside the book but also the corresponding titles as can be seen from our puzzles above, although the pictures have been slightly cropped.
 The full page pictures were used for the larger 100 piece puzzles and so each puzzle ended up almost the same size as its original image in the book.